Doggart History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Doggett, Dogget, Doggart, Doggert, Dogate and others.

 Early Notables of the Doggart family (pre 1700)

-humanist, he was sent to Rome to help arrange a...
-Another 28 words (2 lines of text) are included under the topic Early Doggart Notables in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) are included under the topic Early Doggart Notables in all our PDF Extended History products and printed products wherever possible.